lipeeeee/archlinux/README.md

 archlinux dotfiles and auto-installer/updater

 # ArchManagerPY (auto-installer/updater/system manager)
-A simple Python script with less than 200 lines to manage your Arch Linux dotfiles modules by automating installs, updates, and optional system snapshots.
+A Python script with less than 200 lines to manage your Arch Linux dotfiles modules by automating installs, updates, and optional system snapshots.

+Will also work on most popular linux distros even tough it was built with Arch in mind.

 # Top-Level Overview

-1. Core Actions
+Core Actions:

 - INSTALL: Initialize or symlink new modules